 A modulating headlight is permitted for daytime use.

 When riding between sunset and sunrise, your bicycle must be equipped with a white headlight that's visible from up to 500 feet.
 Your bicycle must also possess a red rear reflector visible from up to 600 feet.

 Intermediate license holders (teen drivers) are banned from using cell phones while driving.

 Texting is banned for all drivers.
-And as of July 1, 2013 it's now a primary offense.
-This means police can pull you over if they suspect you of texting while driving.
+In Virginia, it is considered a primary offense, which means police can pull you over if they suspect you of texting while driving.
 The fine is $125 for the first offense, and $250 for subsequent offenses.

-- All kids under the age of eight must ride in a secured safety seat that's federally approved.
+- All kids under 8 years old must ride in a secured safety seat that's federally approved.

-- Kids between eight and 15 must use a safety seat, booster seat, or seat belt.
+- Kids between 8 to 17 years old must use a safety belt.